niudong1001/toolkits/readme.md

 # Toolkits

-We often encounter problems that are often happened when using the computer to perform various tasks, such as: How to use `GIT` to add a sub-repository to the original repository?
-How to use `SCP` commands to download a specific file from a remote host?

-For these tasks, we may not be able to recall the specific operation steps or the solutions to the problems encountered.
-The repo is used to record the specific steps or frequently encountered problems in using the computer to complete various tasks.
-It is our `cs-experience-memory` or say another cool name **`cs-problem-killer`**.
+We often encounter problems that are often happened when using the computer to perform various tasks, such as *How to use `GIT` to add a sub-repository to the original repository?* *How to use `SCP` commands to download a specific file from a remote host?* For these questions, we may not be able to recall the specific operation steps immediately.
+The repo is used to record those steps for quickly solving the problems encountered when using the computer to complete various tasks.
+It is our **CS-Experience-Memory** or says another cool name **CS-Problem-Killer**.

-You can read the [中文文档](./readme_zh.md).
+You can click [中文文档](./readme_zh.md) to read the chinese document.

 ## Table of content